 Operating results.
-A discussion of significant factors materially affecting the issuers' income from operations, including material changes in net sales or revenue and reason for the changes (such as new products or services, or changes in prices or amounts); foreign currency fluctuations; the impact of hyperinflation, if any, during the period; and governmental policies.43
+A discussion of significant factors materially affecting the issuers' income from operations, including material changes in net sales or revenue and reason for the changes (such as new products or services, or changes in prices or amounts), foreign currency fluctuations, and governmental policies.

 Liquidity and capital resources.
-A comprehensive discussion of the issuer's ability to generate and obtain adequate amounts of cash to meet its requirements and its plans for cash in both the next 12 months and a separate discussion of its long-term needs.44
+A comprehensive discussion of the issuer's ability to generate and obtain adequate amounts of cash to meet its requirements and its plans for cash in both the next 12 months and a separate discussion of its long-term needs.

-Research and development, patents, and licenses, etc. A description of the issuer's research and development policies for the last three years.45
+Research and development, patents, and licenses, etc. A description of the issuer's research and development policies for the last three years.

 Trend information.
-The issuer must identify known trends, uncertainties, demands, commitments, or events that are reasonably likely to have a material effect on its net sales or revenues, income from continuing operations, profitability, liquidity or capital resources, or that would cause reported financial information not necessarily to be indicative of future operating results or financial condition.46
+The issuer must identify known trends, uncertainties, demands, commitments, or events that are reasonably likely to have a material effect on its net sales or revenues, income from continuing operations, profitability, liquidity or capital resources, or that would cause reported financial information not necessarily to be indicative of future operating results or financial condition.

 Critical accounting estimates.
-Issuers that do not prepare financial statements in accordance with IFRS IASB must provide information about accounting estimates or assumptions that are uncertain and reasonably likely to have a material impact on financial condition or operating performance.47 The discussion should include qualitative and quantitative information necessary to understand the estimation uncertainty and the impact the critical accounting estimate has had or is reasonably likely to have to the extent the information is material and reasonably available.48
+Issuers that do not prepare financial statements in accordance with IFRS IASB must provide information about accounting estimates or assumptions that are uncertain and reasonably likely to have a material impact on financial condition or operating performance.
+The discussion should include qualitative and quantitative information necessary to understand the estimation uncertainty and the impact the critical accounting estimate has had or is reasonably likely to have to the extent the information is material and reasonably available.